Cheapest electricity plans in Western Australia

 Switch online

-Most retailers let you switch online in minutes.
+Most retailers let you switch online.
 Your new retailer arranges the change and supply is not interrupted.

 Why do electricity prices differ across Western Australia?